nergalex/f5-aks-kic-lab/source/class3/module1/module1.rst

         secret/cafe-secret created

 |
-- Step 8: Verify the certificate and keys have been deployed into the namespace cafe
+- Step 8: Verify the certificate and keys have been deployed into the namespace cafe-ns

 .. code-block:: bash